bionetslab/SwitchTFI/README.md

   ```
 - **Conda installation:**

-  Datasets are not included, but a usage example is provided in the repository under ``/docs/example.ipynb``.
-Data preprocessing is demonstrated here as well.
+  Datasets are not included, but a usage example is provided in the repository under [/docs/example.ipynb](/docs/example.ipynb).
+Data preprocessing is demonstrated there as well.

 ## License